Wotcnt/Polyrifringence-Engine/README.md

 ### **A note for those that tickled their curiosity: 🐒**
 ---

-It is the mirror at the threshold - a reminder that every reader begins as primative upon discovering fire.
+A mirror opening at the threshold of your own wilful interaction - a reminder that every reader begins as primative upon discovering fire.
 A symbol of first-contact with recursion, confronting one’s own assumptions, and awakening into the Codex with curiosity rather than certainty.
-A mirror held against your own ego of understanding reflected back at you.
+A mirror held against your own ego of understanding reflected back at you, just like how animals in the wild react to mirrors themselves

 `You are the beginner: before the fire`

-### `The reader: before understanding`
+### `The reader; before understanding, interpreting the sun through a telescope built for the moon`

+#### Where does a system end and an environment begin?
+Perhaps only within the modelling space of sentient minds, a collective noosphere breathing through us.
+If a tree falls and no mind hears it, does sound exist?
+If thought is absent, is there still an environment left to be experienced?
+Without an observer, the environment loses meaning, not existence but meaning itself.
+And if meaning collapses, existence becomes indistinguishable from non-existence; for to experience is to exist with meaning.
+A "system" is only a system relative to an observer, an "environment" only an environment relative to an observer, with meaning as the binding between the two.
+A universe without an observer has being but no meaning, while a mind without a model has existence but no world.
+Matter, energy, fields, and spacetime stand independent of minds, independent of interpretation, independent of meaning.
+Yet meaning, environment, and reality as experienced arise only relative to a modelling agent, collapsing entirely without an observer.
+Thus the very existence of "system" and "environment" is not set by physics alone but by the observer who partitions - who polyrifrucates - them.

 ---